AXKuhta/ObscureServer/README.md

 # ObscureServer

-A is a small HTTP + WebDAV server written in BlitzMaxNG.
+A small HTTP + WebDAV server written in BlitzMaxNG.

 It is by no means complete, implementing only the most basic stuff and not really adhering to RFCs.